emanuelespiritowork/sen2rts-installation-guidelines/README.md

 1) be sure to have Rtools to install packages from sources.
 If you cannot remember, install from CRAN the following packages writing on R console the following *install.packages("pkgbuild")*, *install.packages("devtools")*.
 Then restart R and execute *library(devtools)*, *library(pkgbuild)*, *find_rtools()*.
 The echo value TRUE means that you have already installed Rtools.
 Rtools can be found in R-CRAN website according to your current version of R. Your R version can be found using the command *R.version* in the R console;
 2) some packages might have been compressed.
 Try to install the following packages used to (de)compress R packages.
 Write on the R console the following *install.packages("deflateBR")* and *install.packages("zlib")*
 3) other packages have gone deprecated related to R and json.
 Try to install the following packages writing on the R console *install.packages("XML")* *install.packages("geojsonio")* *install.packages("RcppTOML")*

+sen2rts is a package made by L. Ranghetti and you can find info at https://github.com/ranghetti/sen2rts